 Left behind in the space where the "merger" took place is an egg that will explicitly become the center of a new universe someday.
 Make of this what you will.
 (At any rate, it certainly gives Big Bang a whole new meaning.)

 Toyed with in the tale of Orpheus in the Sandman Special, reprinted in Fables And Reflections.
-Orpheus visits Death and becomes confused and disoriented when he sees her in her house clothes.
-She quickly cleans up for her visitor.
+Orpheus visits Death and becomes confused and disoriented when he sees her in her house clothes (i.e. her usual 80's-90's look).
+She quickly cleans up for her visitor (though it's more of a 18th-19th century dress than the black Greek toga she was seen in earlier in the story).

 Due to miscommunication at DC, the death of the New Gods in The Death Of The New Gods were completely contradicted by the death of the New Gods in Countdown to Final Crisis.
 Grant Morrisonsays they both happened, and are merely different mortal viewpoints of an event completely beyond our grasp.